 CityWalk will offer the resort's most diverse dining options, from casual quick-service to fine dining.
 Expect a mix of exclusive Universal concepts and carefully selected UK restaurant brands.
 Live cooking stations, open kitchens, waterside dining terraces, and seasonal menus will create reasons to visit CityWalk even without a park ticket.

-Universal's mobile ordering system, integrated into the resort app, will let guests order food from their phone and collect it at a designated time — eliminating long food queues.
+Universal already offers mobile food ordering at its existing resorts, allowing guests to order on the app and pick up their food at a set time.
 This system, already proven at Orlando, transforms the dining experience by letting guests spend time on rides rather than waiting in restaurant lines.